Chateau Accommodation

 Accordion player

-We have a local accordion player who will play for your first glass and/or the canapé reception on the terrace, adding a very French atmosphere to the proceedings.
+We have a local accordion player who will play for your pre-ceremony and first glass on the lawn, adding a very French atmosphere to the proceedings.
 From €300.

 DJ